The Infinite Noise TRNG combines the best of two worlds. Modular entropy multiplication is used in the open hardware to create provable random data.

 Using the online verification service you can download a generated config file to restore it’s original or its production serial, using the .CONF for the Linux tool or .XML for Windows/FT_Prog.

-If you have removed the security label (or did not have one), write down your original serial number before you continue, otherwise you might loose it forever.
+If you have removed the security label (or did not have one), write down your original serial number before you continue, otherwise you might lose it forever.
 There is no way for me to associate the serial numbers to purchases, so I won’t be able to help you.
 Warranty claims are of course still possible, as long as you have the invoice/order receipt.

 Modular Entropy Multiplication and SHA-3